Healing: Blockades to receiving Healing

 30The man answered, "Now that is remarkable!
 You don't know where he comes from, yet he opened my eyes.
 31We know that God does not listen to sinners.
 He listens to the godly man who does his will.
 32Nobody has ever heard of opening the eyes of a man born blind.
 33If this man were not from God, he could do nothing."

-Even though we cannot always know why obedient believers are sick, we can know this: God always wants to heal His children, and he also wants his children to heal in His name.
+Even though we cannot always know why obedient believers are sick, we can know this: God always wants His children healed, and he also wants his children to heal in His name.
 That does not mean that His people always get healed.
 There can be a lot involved with receiving healing.
 The purpose of this document is relay biblical warnings of blockades to receiving God’s healing.

-I myself am sick with a disorder called hypoglycemia, and I’m not sure why.
-I’m really not an expert on this topic.
-However, my experience so far is this: The experts on this topic are too busy healing the sick to write about it.
-Or, maybe they don’t bother because people get so offended by writings on this topic—and after all, it is almost unknowable.
 We might not be able to know exactly why we don’t always get healed, but the Bible gives us wisdom on the topic—and therefore we should take heed.
-We should also take inventory to make sure that we do not have a blockade.
-Not all of the blockades are as sinful as you might think.
-Not all of them are damnable sins.
-Obedient believers may have blockades to healing—like Not asking.
+We should also take inventory to make sure that we do not have a blockade to healing ourselves or others.
+Obedient believers may have blockades to healing—like not asking.
 Here is the list of blockades that I have found in the Bible so far:

 The Blockades